 Everyone has dream smashers in their lives.
 Those are the people who pride themselves in saying, "You've got to be mature.
 You could never do this or that."
 In this lesson, you'll look at how to overcome the power of doubters.
 You'll learn how to treat yourself like a professional writer, even if you're still an emerging one.
 You'll discover why it's smart to buy the books and magazines you need, take writing classes, and attend workshops.
 Writing is all about you, and you have the power to succeed!

-Eva Shaw, Ph.D. is a full-time working writer.
-She has authored thousands of articles, essays, and short stories and more than 70 books including "Writing the Nonfiction Book" and "Insider's Guide to San Diego."
+Eva Shaw, Ph.D., is a full-time working writer.
+She has authored thousands of articles, essays, short stories, and more than 70 books, including "Writing the Nonfiction Book," "Insider's Guide to San Diego," and her latest release, "The Pursuer."
 Her work has been featured in USA Today, San Diego Union Tribune, Publisher's Weekly, and others.
 She has won several awards, including the Book of the Year Award from the American Journal of Nursing, the Benjamin Franklin Award, and the Woman of Merit Award.

 There are no prerequisites to take this course.